![]() ![]() |

 Original research and theoretical contributions should be substantial and significant in content and we welcome papers that challenge existing theory or practice or seek to move the field forward.
 Papers must address one or more of the subject areas covered by JCOM.
 The criteria for acceptance are originality and contribution to the field and length should be appropriate to the information presented.
 Research and theoretical contributions judged to fall within the remit of the Journal and reaching an appropriate standard will be subject to peer review by at least two referees.

 JCOM also encourages submission of essays that provide a thought provoking exploration of a topic relevant to the subject areas covered by the Journal.
 Essays should discuss issues faced by the communities served by the Journal and may be directed at either scholarly debate or science communication practice.
-Essays will be reviewed by at least one Editorial Advisory Board member.
+Essays will be reviewed by at least one Editorial Board member.

 Articles submitted to JCOM must not have been published in other journals, or be under consideration for publication elsewhere.
 Editorial oversight and peer review is handled anonymously.